tomcomtang/unblock-game-collection/README.md

 This is the easiest way to get started without any technical knowledge!

 ### Self-Deployment (For Learning)
-If you want to learn how to deploy games yourself and gain the ability to deploy other GitHub open-source games, you can follow the deployment guide below.
-This knowledge will help you understand the deployment process and enable you to deploy any GitHub game project in the future.
+If you want to learn how to deploy games yourself and gain the ability to deploy other GitHub open-source games, follow the deployment guide below.
+This knowledge will enable you to deploy any GitHub game project in the future.

 [👉 Click here to view the deployment guide](#quick-start)

 ## Game List

-Each game project includes the following information:
+Each game project includes:
 - One-click deployment button
 - Project address
 - Original project address

-### Game List

 | Game Name | Project Address | Original Project | One-Click Deploy | Platform |
 |-----------|----------------|------------------|-----------------|----------|